A bowl of chicken and rice soup is a simple and delicious lunch or dinner.

 There is nothing quite as comforting on a cold winter day as a bowl of soup.
 And when it comes to wintertime soup, chicken soup is a classic.

 Today I am sharing a simple chicken and rice soup that goes together in no time.
 We love this!
-I made this with leftover turkey instead of chicken after the holidays and it was so good.
+It is a great soup for Souper Monday.

 The egg in this is a little unusual, but it helps give it a thicker, richer, and creamy texture.